Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars: Results

 All of our values are consistent with \citet{Cloutier:2021} within $3\sigma$, except the depth (\gjdeltasigdiff$\sigma$), which is expected due to differences in observed wavelength and stellar variability.
 We note that the discrepancy is negligible when propagated to the planetary radius.
 A few other values differ by more than $1\sigma$. \teff \ is \gjteffsigdiff$\sigma$ lower than their spectroscopically determined value. \teff-derived quantities (\teq, \fave) are similarly discrepant.
 This is a relatively small difference given that the two methods are nearly completely independent determinations of the stellar temperature, though we expect ours is more direct and therefore more accurate.
 Our inclination and period also differ by \gjisigdiff$\sigma$ and \gjperiodsigdiff$\sigma$, respectively.

-We note that the limb darkening for our MIRI LRS white light curve ($u_1=$ \gjuoneMIRI, $u_2=$ \gjutwoMIRI) is better constrained here than from theoretical predictions \citep{Patel:2022}.
+We note that the limb darkening for our MIRI LRS white-light curve ($u_1=$ \gjuoneMIRI, $u_2=$ \gjutwoMIRI) is better constrained here than from theoretical predictions \citep{Patel:2022}.
 Because of the strong covariance between limb darkening and \ar \ (and ultimately \rhostar), it is important that we have accurate values with uncertainties accounted for within the global model.

 \startlongtable